This is just a selection of our favourites

 independent cafes; Cafe Tucci and Cafe Corretto.

-In Westgate St there is Hedley’s the Comfy Pew and the fabulous independents Hubble Bubble, Peppers and Crow’s Nest
+In Westgate St there are numerous good establishments: Hedley’s, The Comfy Pew, Hubble Bubble, Peppers and Crow’s Nest to name a few.

 Gloucester Cathedral, Folk Museum and City Museum have good cafes.

-In Eastgate Shopping centre there are several places including the popular Butlers.
+In Eastgate Shopping centre there are several places.

-There is a spacious Coffee 1 in Northgate.
+There is a spacious Coffee 1 in Northgate Street.

 Our Favourites (Tank and Café Rene)

-England’s Glory and the York are just 50m from the hotel.
+England’s Glory is just 50m from the hotel.

 Café Rene, Raikes House, the Fountain are characterful city centre pubs

-Tank serves their own Gloucester Brewery beer at the Quays as is Portivo Lounge.
+Tank serves their own Gloucester Brewery beer at the Quays as does Portivo Lounge.